Last Updated on 05/17/2023 by Glynn Willard

 It’s in such great shape that we decided to push it another time around the country after some standard maintenance.
 I have a feeling it won’t flinch.

 Update: It didn’t flinch.
-After over 30k miles, it still help up like a champ!
+After over 30k miles, the quality of our unit still held up like a champ!

-I can’t speak for newer models, but the 2017 23BKS Black Rock is better than we expected.
+I can’t speak for Outdoors RV reviews on newer models, but the 2017 23BKS Black Rock is better than we expected.

 The only three things I wish our Black Rock ORV came with are:

-- An onboard generator instead of two portable Yamaha’s
+3. An onboard generator instead of two portable Yamaha’s.

-Regardless, more solar is easy to add and newer models come with the first two.
+Regardless, more solar is easy to add and newer models are good units that come with an option for all three of the above.

 Our Outdoors RV has performed so well, that we had a very hard time letting it go in March of 2023.
 Yes, there were tears, but it’s time to travel differently.
 I digress…

-If you think about it, ORV has included all the aspects we wanted in their newer models.
+If you think about it, Outdoors RV Manufacturing has included all the aspects we wanted in their newer models.

 So, if you plan on boondocking most of the time, keep all of these thoughts in mind.